Foundations of regular variation on topological spaces: Random measures and point processes

-Assume that $\XX$ is a Polish space equipped with a continuous scaling $T$ and a scaling consistent ideal $\sS$ on $\XX$ with a countable open base.
-Recall that $\Mb$ is the family of all Borel measures, which are finite on $\sX$ and supported by the union of all sets from $\sS$.
+Assume that $\XX$ is a Polish space equipped with a continuous scaling $T$ and a scaling-consistent ideal $\sS$ on $\XX$ with a countable open base.
+Recall that $\Mb$ is the family of all Borel measures that are finite on each set in $\sX$ and are supported on the union of all sets in $\sS$.
 It was shown in \cite[Proposition~3.1]{bas:plan19} that the family $\Mb$ of Borel measures with the vague topology is Polish.
 A metric on $\Mb$ can be constructed as